Suricata, Supercharged.

 License Flow

-Every license includes 45 days of Enterprise features from the issue date:
+Every issued license includes 45 days of Professional features from the issue date:

-• If within 45 days → grants Enterprise features regardless of tier
+issued_atin the license - If within 45 days → grants Professional features regardless of tier (Enterprise features remain paid-only; an Enterprise license is never down-ranked)

 Tiers